 BambooHR is one of our most consistently top-rated HR solutions.
 The all-in-one system was specifically designed with the needs of SMBs in mind.
 A solution focused on reducing time as much as possible, tasks like onboarding are done completely digitally.

 CareerPlug is a vendor solely dedicated to its applicant tracking software.
 The system makes the recruitment process convenient and timely for both recruiters and applicants.
 With CareerPlug, you can keep all of your recruiting data centralized so you can stay organized.
-It also helps you get from beginning to end, from posting the job description all the way to paperless onboarding.
+It also helps you get from beginning to end, from posting job descriptions all the way to paperless onboarding.

-Jobvite is an ATS that implements the latest recruiting techniques to find your best hire.
+Jobvite is an ATS that implements the latest recruiting process to find your best hire.
 One of these techniques uses the power of social media by using matching technology for social media profiles.
 Talent acquisition is faster and higher quality thanks to Jobvite’s automated workflows and reporting tools.

 Greenhouse is another dedicated applicant tracking systems vendor.
 Greenhouse is all about communication.
 Different departments and team members can communicate in the system to ensure a smooth recruitment process.
 Greenhouse also helps guide companies through the entire process.
 From job board integrations to greenlighting job offers, the whole process is easy and straightforward.